Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 *finished flowchart... it think.. its easier to improve upon your provious work, than it is to improve upon nothing, its why ill put anything down even if its bad because that can be made better than, nothing created yet.  .. idk im trying to show how what i do is a purely iterative process that anyone could do.*

-or if rule number two is an issue:
+--if rule number two is an issue:
-If the FRLs is on, don’t use that lane, if it’s on, move from that lane, if first responders are stuck behind a set of vehicles, disable FRLS until FR has passed, the signal from that first responders ID will tell the system to turn back on behind them if rule number two is applied at that intersection, the vehicles in front of the FR must move until they are back into a inactive FRLS lane after the turn to allow the FR around them and to prevent an accident.
-The FRLS turned off for rule #2 cannot be a lane which leads into an active FRLS lane.
+If the FRLS is on, civilians cannot use that lane, if it’s on, move(merge) from that lane into an inactive FRLS lane.

+--if first responders are stuck behind a set of vehicles (due to rule #2), disable FRLS infront (the lane of the First Responder being blocked by traffic - until FR (First Responder(s) has/have passed, the signal from that first/last FR's ID will tell the system, or operator to turn off the FRLS directly behind them (or when the last FR reachs the middle of the intersection), at which point civilian drivers resume traffic rules and lighting.

+--[!] if rule number two is applied at that intersection, and the FR is stuck behind the civilian vehicles in front of the FR - a special FRLS signal will trigger to signal to drivers must move until through intersection into an inactive FRLS lane to then allow the FR behind them to pass and if others are even further back it prevents collisions with FR utilizing the active lane.
+  to acheive this end; The FRLS turned off for rule #2 cannot be a lane which leads into an active FRLS lane, meaning the FR must turn into a lane which doesnt turn into the active lane, they must also merge into active lane to prevent accidents with other FR if they are still behind the destination and their ID hasnt been scanned yet by radio signal which is relayed back to the system of operator which will then turn off the system behind the last FR assigined to location L.
+  --the system should also be able to stay active with a simple push of a button to ensure every FR needing to use that system can, if assignment by operators or system is not done or able due to override by an operator-admin to be done due to catostrphic event(s) where a large number of FR is required, as such, they are not assigned, this makes it so they all just have to make it to a rule #2 intersection that follows the route used by the first FR in the system, then the FR's, must merge from a nonactive lane to active lane.

+---

 here i propose a valid and effective means of decreasing responce times for first responders to save lives on the order of 10,000 a year without hindering traffic flow by no more than 1/10th of the pre-existing triffic flow conditions of the area in which its active, only a simple, temporary dynamic shifting of lanes by citizen drivers, until the system has been turned off behind the first responders after which civilian drivers can returned back to their original lane if they wish. results in no traffic being held up for long, if at all, and first responders can get to their destination faster than ever before, safely as well, its a group effort without any effort for us all to save the lives of others, and in record time too, enough to make a real difference.